 Did you brush your teeth this morning?
 Have you pumped gas at a gas station recently?
 Do you take Tylenol when you have a fever?
 Undoubtedly, a chemical engineer was involved in the processes that helped get the toothpaste to your toothbrush, the gas to your car and the Tylenol to your medicine cabinet.
-Aside from toothpaste, gas and Tylenol, chemical engineers are involved in many other processes in a great variety of fields.
-It is one of the most flexible engineering disciplines and DChE FPOP is the best way to get an introduction to course 10 at MIT.
+With broad skillsets, chemical engineers are some of the most versatile, skilled engineers in both industry and academia.
+The DChE FPOP is the great way to get an introduction to course 10 at MIT!

-- Panel discussions with current students about classes, UROPs and internships
+- Panel discussions with current students about classes, research, and internships

 - Trips to nearby companies and startups